Section 24 – A Guide for the Landlords

 Learn to Manage with us

-• Find ways to cheaper finance in order to cut your finance cost.
+• Find ways to finance to cut your finance costs.

-• Properties that are commercial are not affected by section 24, switching to the commercial rental property can also help to negate the effects.
+• Commercial properties are not affected by section 24, switching to the commercial rental property can also help to negate the effects.

 • By smart changing of profits division with a partner, the effects can be reduced.
 For instance, you can share the profits in a partnership with your partner who is in a low tax bracket.